-- 5.1 The Local Plan Part 1 was adopted in 2014 alongside the Rugeley Town Centre Area Action Plan.
+- 5.1 The Local Plan Part 1 was adopted in 2014 consisting of Section 1 Core Strategy.
+Section 2 formed the Rugeley Town Centre Area Action Plan.
 Local Plan Part 1 sets out the strategy for growth including the scale, quantum and distribution of development as well as policies for delivery.
 Part 2 was intended to contain site allocations and safeguarding of land for future development beyond the plan period including a possible need for a Green Belt review.
 The issues arising from the housing shortfall across the HMA would also be considered in Part 2. - 5.2 Cabinet approved an Issues and Options consultation on 15th December 2016 being the first element of Part 2 as well as initial elements of the Cannock Town Centre Area Action Plan.
 A Regulation 18 consultation was carried out following Cabinet Approval on 22nd September 2016 on Cannock Town Centre Area Action Plan consultation procedures.
-A report on the outcomes of the consultation on Local Plan Part 2 and Cannock Town Centre Area Action Plan Issues and Options Consultation was presented to Cabinet 24th August 2017. - 5.3 The 2016 LDS timetable that set out the process for the Local Plan Part 2 and Local Development Documents preparation (as required by Section 15 of the Planning and Compulsory Purchase Act 2004) had not been achieved.
-The reasons were attributable to a number of factors including new requirements placed on Local Authorities relating to Brownfield Land Registers, Rugeley Power Station Supplementary Planning Document, implementation of the Community Infrastructure Levy, data requests related to the HMA and West Midlands Combined Authority amongst others and demands arising from Neighbourhood Plans.
-Consequently, deadlines in the LDS could not be adhered to. - 5.4 It was becoming clear that the Local Plan Part 1 would soon be out of date in view of proposed changes to government policy as well as the evolving Housing Market Area shortfall, areas which could only be amended through Part 1 as they were key strategic policies.
+A report on the outcomes of the consultation on Local Plan Part 2 and Cannock Town Centre Area Action Plan Issues and Options Consultation was presented to Cabinet 24th August 2017. - 5.3 It was becoming clear that the Local Plan Part 1 would soon be out of date in view of proposed changes to government policy as well as the evolving Housing Market Area shortfall, areas which could only be amended through Part 1 as they were key strategic policies.
 The LDS was revised in 2018, approved by Cabinet 25th January 2018 and adopted by Council on 21st February 2018.
-Work on Part 2 of the Local Plan ceased at this point in order to prioritise a new Local Plan Part 1. - 5.5 The Council had previously agreed, through Local Plan Part 2, to test whether there may be capacity to accommodate further growth to assist the HMA shortfall.
+Work on Part 2 of the Local Plan ceased at this point in order to prioritise a new Local Plan Part 1.
+The LDS was further revised in 2019 and adopted by Council 6th November 2019. - 5.4 The Council had previously agreed, through Local Plan Part 2, to test whether there may be capacity to accommodate further growth to assist the HMA shortfall.
 This was compounded by changes that were proposed to the National Planning Policy Framework in particular, the introduction of a standardised methodology for calculating housing need in an area which would increase Cannock Chase District's housing requirement.
 The Local Plan Part 1 sets the requirement of 5,300 homes to 2028 (241 dwellings per annum) with a further 500 being delivered in Lichfield District.
-The new standard methodology calculation currently puts this figure at 277 dwellings per annum.
+The new standard methodology calculation currently puts this figure at 276 dwellings per annum.
 The government has also confirmed that a Local Planning Authority will have to revert to the standardised figure where there is no Local Plan, or the Local Plan is considered out of date (more than 5 years old).
-These regulations came into force on 6th April 2018 alongside a new requirement on councils to review their

-Local Plans and Statements of Community Involvement every 5 years.
-The current Local Plan Part 1 became out of date in June 2019 and therefore work on Part 2 would only have been delivering detail for an out of date plan.
+These regulations came into force on 6th April 2018 alongside a new requirement on councils to review their Local Plans and Statements of Community Involvement every 5 years.
+The current Local Plan Part 1 became out of date in June 2019 and therefore work on Part 2 would only have been delivering detail for an out-of-date plan. - 5.5 Work is continuing across the Greater Birmingham and Black Country Housing Market Area to clarify the housing shortfall following the Strategic Growth Study publication in early 2018 commissioned jointly by the 14 authorities within the HMA.
+The study defined 'Areas of Search' for strategic development that could potentially accommodate growth taking into account considerations relating to Green Belt, landscape, non-Green Belt areas, infrastructure and delivery issues.